Reinforz/reinforz/README.md

 Each answer and its alternates can have certain modifiers which can expand the answer without you having to write every single one of them

-Current two modifiers are supported:
+Currently four modifiers are supported:

-1. IC: Ignore Case: Ignore the case of the answer (all caps, all lowers, first caps and rest lower)
+1. IC: Ignore Case: Ignore the case of the answer (all caps, all lowers, first caps and rest lower). eg _IC_ans1
-02. IS: Ignore Space: Ignore the spaces of the answer
+02. IS: Ignore Space: Ignore the spaces of the answer. eg: _IS_ans2

-Example: _IC_ans1, _IS_ans2
+03. REGEX: Test the answer using a regex
+04. FLAGS: Attach flags to the regex using this modifier eg FLAGS="gi"

 ### Shortcuts